slalom/dataops-docs/docs/getting_started_with_spark.md

 ## Launching Spark on your local machine

-_There are three options.
-Pick your favorite, or choose the first and recommended option.
+_There a several options to launching the Spark clusters.
+If you aren't sure which to use, we recommend starting with the first option._

 ### Option 1: Use `slalom.dataops` python library (recommended)